wxjiao/ParroT/README.md

 ### Finetune
-We modify the example script of language modeling in transformers for finetuning, i.e., `run_clm.py` with the built in HuggingFace `Trainer`.
+We modify the example script of language modeling in transformers for finetuning, i.e., `run_clm.py` with the built in Hugging Face `Trainer`.
 So it would be easy to get started if you are familiar with `run_clm.py`.
 Also, this script supports data streaming, which might be helpful for handling larger datasets.
 [DeepSpeed ZeRO stage 2/3](https://github.com/microsoft/DeepSpeed) is adopted for distributed training.

 The resulting finetuning scripts are named as [`run_clm_llms.py`](https://github.com/wxjiao/ParroT/blob/master/transformers/examples/pytorch/language-modeling/run_clm_llms.py) and [`run_clm_lora.py`](https://github.com/wxjiao/ParroT/blob/master/transformers/examples/pytorch/language-modeling/run_clm_lora.py) for full model training and LoRA training, respectively.